vishal-kadalagi/Real-Time-MERN-Chat-Application/frontend/README.md

-# Chattu - Real-Time MERN Chat Application
+#  Real-Time MERN Chat Application

 Chattu is a full-stack real-time chat application built with the MERN stack (MongoDB, Express.js, React, Node.js) and Socket.IO.
 It supports 1-to-1 and group messaging, file sharing, notifications, friend requests, and admin management features.